 Straightforward random testing (top-level-test?) fails miserably, because even though we pick up that x is of type triple and randomly instantiate it, it is very hard to satisfy the extra constraints on x.
-Consider the probability of finding a counterexample to the conjecture by randomly generating values for the sides of the triangle.
+Consider the probability of finding a counterexample to the conjecture by randomly generating positive integer values a, b, and c for the first, second, and third side of the triangle, respectively.
 Let us assume that we are using a uniform distribution over the numbers [1..k].
 For the case that c > 1 is equal to one of the other two (a and b), the probability that we guess a counterexample (ignoring the condition c > 256) is $\frac{2}{k^2}$ because one of a, b has to be equal to c and the other has to be equal to 1.
 For the case that a = b, then c must be a square number and then there is only one choice for a, b, namely \sqrt{c} , so the probability that we select a counterexample is $\leq \frac{1}{k^2}$.
 Once we take the c > 256 constraint into account, we see that the probability of generating a counterexample is less than $\frac{1}{32,678}$.
-A constraint solver might help to find counterexamples, but this is an undecidable problem in general.
+A constraint solver might help find counterexamples, but this is an undecidable problem in general.
 In the next section, we show how to make use of an interactive theorem prover to tackle complex constraints like the above.